imliuyzh/lfs101x-notes/chapter9.md

 ![](images/9.4.2.png)

 Note that anacron still makes use of the cron infrastructure for submitting jobs on a daily, weekly, and monthly basis, but it defers running them until opportune times when the system is actually alive.

-## sleep
-sleep suspends execution for at least the specified period of time, which can be given as the number of seconds (the default), minutes, hours, or days.
-After that time has passed (or an interrupting signal has been received), execution will resume.

-The syntax is:

-sleep NUMBER[SUFFIX]...

-where SUFFIX may be:
-- s for seconds (the default)
-- m for minutes
-- h for hours
-- d for days

-sleep and at are quite different; sleep delays execution for a specific period, while at starts execution at a specific designated later time.